A correctly formatted reference will tell you exactly where to find the full article:

 There is also guidance on the different types of referencing software available to help organise your references and insert them into your write-up - automatically formatted into the right reference style

-The alternative is to search an individual library subject database.
-These will search a smaller number of articles than DelphiS, but give you more control over your searches and more focussed results.
-Journal databases are particularly recommended for researchers and students doing dissertation research.
+Alternatively you can search an individual subject database.
+These will search a smaller number of articles than Library Search, but give you more control over your searches and more focused results.
+Subject databases are particularly recommended for researchers and students doing dissertation research.

 If you're looking for journal articles, these are some of the key databases you'll need.
-You can see the full list of databases for Ocean and Earth Science by clicking on the link from the Journal Articles tab.
+You can see the full list of databases for Ocean and Earth Science for additional specialist literature and subject related databases.

 Found a good article?
 Now you need to know whether you can get the full text.